kohanyirobert/xssgame.com/README.md

 ```

 Sometimes it told me for this and similar inputs that this is wrong, something about absolute URLs, etc., but it accepted it.
-Try switching from single to double apostrophes, use `onload` instead and supply input for a working `src` attribute, or try to close of the `img` tag.
+Try switching from single to double apostrophes, use `onload` instead, etc.

 ## Level 4